KESTIO

 Arnaud Guérin and Renaud Allioux, co-founders of Earthcube © Earthcube

-EarthCube is a startup founded in 2016.
+EarthCube is a startup created in 2016.
 It develops satellite monitoring services for factories, pipelines and other industrial sites, both for malicious acts and natural accidents.

-The Toulouse-based company has a staff of 15, including 3 sales representatives.
+The Toulouse-based company has a staff of 15 employees, including 3 sales representatives.

 Arnaud Guerin, un des deux fondateurs et CEO de la startup, contacte Kestio Live sur recommandation afin d’optimiser toute la démarche commerciale.